Star Wars: Return of the Jedi Death Star Battle (Parker Brothers, 1983)

 You use your snowspeeder to fight back against Imperial AT-AT walkers descending on the unpictured Rebel base.
 It takes 48 shots to destroy a walker unless – and this is the fun part – you manage to hit a periodically-appearing bomb hatch, blowing up the vehicle immediately.
 It takes a few shots from the enemy side to destroy your speeder and you have some recourse by settling in on a landing pad – which repairs your ship – or taking advantage of intermittent Force power which makes you temporarily invincible.

 With no visual or auditory cue to signal completion (the AT-ATs simply go faster with each round of five), the game can become a trifle repetitive.
-It’s also a low-scoring game; I realize these kind of things are all relative, but it’s a little frustrating when you think you’ve had a good run but still failed to break the ten-digit threshold.
+It’s also a low-scoring game; I realize these kind of things are all relative, but it’s a little frustrating when you think you’ve had a good run but still failed to break the the five-digit threshold.
 Otherwise, The Empire Strikes Back is a very strong title and easily the second-best of Parker Brothers’ Star Wars series.
 B

 More Info: Star Wars: The Empire Strikes Back on AtariAge.
 For current listings of Star Wars: The Empire Strikes Back for sale on eBay, click here